 turbulent shield created by the gas surge pulls air into

 the shielding gas stream causing contamination not just of the weld but also the tungsten electrode.
 This shortens tungsten life and requiring more frequent dressing.
 Our

 reduces the excess "gas blast" at each weld start and limits the peak surge flow rate.
 It still

 quickly supplies a controlled amount of extra gas to purge the TIG cup and weld

-start area.
-It can also reduce the needed preflow time often used in attempt
+start area of moisture laden air.
+It reduces the needed preflow time often used in attempt

 to counter the high initial gas surge.
 The patented

 and has no moving parts to maintain or adjust.
 Just install it